Debian and Ubuntu repositories

 Only a handful of packages are maintained by Ubuntu developers.
 The rest is synchronized periodically from Debian, every 6 months.
 Therefore, Ubuntu often includes old versions of i3.
 You should use our Ubuntu repository.

-- You want the latest i3 development version
+- If you want the latest i3 development version

 If you are using Debian (Debian-derived systems might work, too) or Ubuntu and want the latest development version of i3, you should use our Debian repository.